0p3nt3ch53C/AFPES/README.md

 </details>

+Subgroups can either be updated in code (and run code accordingly), or a pull request can be submitted to request an update.

 ### AFPES Data Export

 The data processed in AFPES is exported as a CSV file (NOTE: Data from AFP